About this Website

 “By diverse means we arrive at the same end”

+When hovered over, underlined words present a definition or explanation, and words coloured blue throughout the edition link to Wikipedia (in a separate tab).
 Practically every word of The Canterbury Tales is definable in the Oxford English Dictionary, and most words of the transcript are definable in a standard English dictionary as well (by simply right-clicking).
-When hovered over, underlined words present a definition or explanation, and words coloured blue throughout the edition link to Wikipedia (in a separate tab).
 The search option in the navigation bar will display details of each tale that the word or phrase occurs in, but not the location.
 To find a word or phrase within a tale, use “Cmd F” (MacOS) or “Ctrl F” (Windows).